jkolek/picco/README.md

   $ sudo make install
 ```

-This will install `picco`, `plinker` and emulator executables into directory
+This will install the executables `picco`, `plinker` and `armv7emu` into
-`/usr/bin`.
+directory `/usr/bin`.

-To run tests, in picco source directory type:
+To run tests, in the picco source directory type:

 ```
   $ python runtests.py